 Suntuity Renewables

-Suntuity Renewables faced significant financial difficulties that eventually led to the solar company closing.
-The company struggled with cash flow issues and mounting debts, forcing it to cease operations across various states and leaving many customers without solar service and support.
+Suntuity Renewables faced significant financial difficulties that eventually led to the solar company going out of business.
+It struggled with cash flow issues and mounting debts, forcing it to cease operations across various states and leaving many customers without solar service and support.

 Titan Solar Power

 Titan Solar Power went bankrupt due to a combination of financial mismanagement, lawsuits, and declining market conditions, which led to an inability to meet its financial obligations.
-As a result, the company was forced to close operations in multiple states, leaving many customers and projects in limbo.
+As a result, the solar company went out of business in multiple states, leaving many customers and projects in limbo.

 Vivint Solar (Post-Sunrun Acquisition Issues)